 Lost in a superficial world of materialism and social status—and ashamed of her Latino heritage—17-year-old Adelita Noé is loved by two young men, two men separated by a hundred years and vastly different stations in life.
 One man owns little more than the shirt on his back.
 The other, a poet at heart, is heir to a vast fortune.

 Voices of the Locusts

 From his deathbed, 81-year-old Jack O’Brien reveals to his grandson the existence of a long-forgotten story he wrote as a teenager years earlier while living in Japan.
 The 16-year-old grandson finds the story in an old footlocker in his grandfather’s attic, and spends days pouring over the real-life account.

-Searching for the Treasure of Jesse James was originally published in 2012 with the title A Boy Called Duct Tape.
+A Boy Called Duct Tape.
 Winner of 2013 e-Lit Awards winner in the Juvenile/Young Adult Fiction category.
 2012 Pinnacle Book Achievement Award in the category of Juvenile Fiction.

 Andy Sweet is a poor kid without much going for him.
 His middle-grade classmates have dubbed him “Duct Tape” because his tattered discount-store sneakers are held together with…you guessed it, duct tape.
 Twelve-year-old Andy can’t escape the bullying.